Getting Research Experience

 Once you find a lab, you need to sign up for Directed Study (PSY 3840), unless you are doing a paid position.
 You cannot receive course credit if you are also being paid by the lab.
 Note that you can sign up for PSY 3840 for 1, 2 or 3 credit hours.
 Be sure to discuss this explicitly with the faculty member whose lab you’ll be working in.
 Most students take directed study for 3 credit hours, which equates to approximately 10 hours per week of lab work, including lab meetings.
 Again, be sure to discuss expectations with the faculty member so that you’re clear on what you need to be doing in terms of lab work.

 Finally, all 3840 students must complete two things in addition to their lab work: 1) online training in responsible conduct of research (RCR), and 2) a reflection paper at the end of the semester.
 The RCR training must be completed within the first month of classes or students will be forced to withdraw from the 3840 course.
 Students enrolled in directed study will receive an email with details on completing the training.
 The reflection paper is a 4-5 page paper asking students to report on the project they worked on over the course of the semester.
 A copy of the paper is due both to the supervisor and the department on the last day of classes for the semester.
+Students are not permitted to register themselves for Directed Study courses.
+To submit a request to register for PSY 3840 or PSY 3850, please follow the instructions in this document.

 If you are searching specifically for a paid position, most labs advertise their availability on the “Hire-a-Dore” student employment website.